 The Pebble’s name is apt.
-Mine is the “jet black” option, and its as slick and smooth as a polished stone.
+Mine is the “jet black” option, and it is as slick and smooth as a polished stone.

 The band is made of soft rubber and feels great.